flyteorg/flytesnacks/docs/contribute.md

 Follow the {ref}`env_setup` guide to get your development environment ready.
 :::

-The `flytesnacks` repo examples live in the `examples` directory, where each subdirectory contains a self-contained example project that covers a particular feature, integration, or use case.
+The `flytesnacks` tutorial and integrations documentation lives in the `examples` directory, where each subdirectory contains a self-contained example project that covers a particular integration or use case.

 ```{code-block} bash
 examples